Consider These Factors to Pick the Right Book Publicist

-- Size Matters: At Smith Publicity, we’re sometimes called “too big” by our competitors, and that authors will be small fish in a large pond.
-Well, not true.
+- Size Matters: At Smith Publicity, we’re sometimes called too big by our competitors, with the inference that authors will be small fish in a large pond.
+Well, it is not true.
 We’re a large company for the niche field of book publicity, but we’re still small – about 25 people.
-This is actually a very big plus for authors.
-Our clients get the personal attention of a designated, veteran publicist, as well as an entire team who all brainstorm and come up with pitches and angles for a book.
-The team approach provides back up and seamless transitions should a publicist go on vacation or otherwise become unavailable to work.
+This is actually a huge plus for authors.
+Our clients get the personal attention of a designated veteran publicist and an entire team who all brainstorm and come up with pitches and angles for a book.
+The team approach provides back up, and seamless transitions should a publicist go on vacation or otherwise become unavailable to work.

-There are many small book marketing firms as well, with just two or three people, and there are “one person shops.”
+There are many small book marketing firms, with just two or three people, and one-person shops.
 These can be attractive for authors, but there are drawbacks.
-If it’s a one-person operation, keep in mind that this person is your publicist, but also handles billing, new business development, and every other small business function.
+If it’s a one-person operation, keep in mind that this person is your publicist but also handles billing, new business development, and every other small business function.
 This can detract from the attention you get.
 Agencies with a few publicists can face the same kind of problem.